SuperOfficeDocs/superoffice-docs/docs/en/diary/howto/entity/create-recurring-appointment-entity.md

 # How to create a recurring appointment (data layer)

-This demonstrates the use of [AppointmentMatrix][1] to create [recurring appointments][2]. `SuperOffice.CRM.Entities.AppointmentMatrix` is a matrix holding information about repeating appointments and their participants.
+This demonstrates the use of [AppointmentMatrix][1] to create [recurring appointments][2]. `SuperOffice.CRM.Entities.AppointmentMatrix` is a matrix holding information about repeating appointments and their attendees.

 In the following example, we will be creating an appointment at 2.00 P.M. tomorrow that will recur for the next 8 working days.